Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Introduction

 Given their relevance and the many years passed since these interactions were measured, readers outside the field may assume that a rigorous and accurate description should have been found many years ago.
-However, this is not the case and, in brief, this is due to what we could call the ``Data problem'' and the ``Model-dependence problem''.
-The Data problem is that the scattering data obtained by experiments in the 70’s and 80’s \pik \cite{Cho:1970fb,Bakker:1970wg,Linglin:1973ci,Jongejans:1973pn,Estabrooks:1977xe,Aston:1987ir} and \pipikk \cite{Cohen:1980cq,Etkin:1981sg,Longacre:1986fh} was extracted indirectly from meson-nucleon scattering.
-Unfortunately, this technique is plagued with systematic uncertainties, leading to conflict within or between data sets, particularly for the controversial S-wave, as we will review here in section \ref{sec:Data}.
-The Model-dependence problem arises because, since we cannot use a systematic approach like QCD, for many years simple models and fits were considered enough to describe such data.
+However, this is not the case and, in brief, this is due to what we could call the ``data problem'' and the ``model-dependence problem''.
+The data problem is that the \pik~\cite{Cho:1970fb,Bakker:1970wg,Linglin:1973ci,Jongejans:1973pn,Estabrooks:1977xe,Aston:1987ir} and \pipikk \cite{Cohen:1980cq,Etkin:1981sg,Longacre:1986fh} scattering data, obtained in the '70s and '80s, were extracted indirectly from meson--nucleon scattering experiments.
+Unfortunately, this technique is plagued with systematic uncertainties, leading to conflict within or between data sets, particularly for the controversial $S$-wave, as we will review here in section \ref{sec:Data}.
+The model-dependence problem arises because, since we cannot use a systematic approach like QCD, for many years simple models and fits were considered good enough to describe such data.
 Moreover, given that conflicting data exist, any model providing a mere qualitative description was also considered acceptable, even good if the description was semiquantitative.
-This situation with data and models is illustrated in Fig.\ref{fig:chaos}.
-Needless to say that this state of affairs has lead, for instance, to different resonance contents in different models, or different parameters for the same resonance, scarce robust and precise determinations of low-energy parameters, etc...
-Of course, the use of models may have been justified at first, but modern Hadron Physics demands a more precise, rigorous and model-independent description.
+This situation with data and models is illustrated in Fig.~\ref{fig:chaos}.
+Needless to say that this state of affairs has led, for instance, to different resonance contents in different models, or different parameters for the same resonance, to scarce robust and precise determinations of low-energy parameters, etc...
+Of course, the use of models may have been justified at first, but modern hadron physics demands a more precise, rigorous, and model-independent description.